lindsay-insco/SooperSeekrit/.github/ISSUE_TEMPLATE/Offboarding_OG.md

+---
+name: Offboarding request
+about: To inform the Platform team when a VA.gov Platform or VFS team member has left and needs offboarding.
+title: Offboarding of [individual]
+labels: analytics-insights, Offboarding, operations
+assignees: ''

+---

 # Instructions
 Fill out name of individual and **Description** section below.
 Note: This form only handles deactivation from the DSVA (Office of CTO @ VA) Slack instance.
 For Lighthouse Slack and other DOTS-managed tool removal, please submit a [ticket for DOTS removal](https://jira.devops.va.gov/servicedesk/customer/portal/1/create/714).